aerys/docker-smartshape-build/README.md

 Now you can use docker on cmder.

-You can see the procedure here: https://goblincoding.com/2016/05/24/adding-docker-terminal-to-cmder-on-windows/ And the configuration of the VM here" https://github.com/crops/docker-win-mac-docs/wiki/Windows-Instructions-(Docker-Toolbox)
+You can see the procedure here: https://goblincoding.com/2016/05/24/adding-docker-terminal-to-cmder-on-windows/ And the configuration of the VM here: https://github.com/crops/docker-win-mac-docs/wiki/Windows-Instructions-(Docker-Toolbox)
->>>>>>> git.aerys.in/master